-This option requires a minimum of 30 semester hours, including 12 semester hours of "core" courses in advanced economic theory, a course in statistics and research methods, 9 semester hours of courses in the selected program track/concentrations, 1 elective 3-hour course, and 6 semester hours of thesis culminating in scholarly research work.
-In addition, the successful completion and defense of the thesis and a comprehensive examination are required.
+Students can complete of a minimum of 30 semester credit hours, including 15 semester hours of "core" courses made up of 6 semester hours of advanced economic theory, 3 semester hours of agricultural economics/agribusiness applications, and 6 semester hours of quantitative methods; 6 semester hours of courses in the selected program track; 1 elective 3-hour course, and 6 semester hours of thesis culminating in scholarly research work.
+In addition, the successful completion and defense of the thesis is required.

-2. NON-THESIS OPTION - 30 Hours:
+2. NON-THESIS OPTION - 33 Hours:

-This option consists of a minimum of 30 semester hours, including 15 semester hours of "core" courses in advanced economic theory, a course in statistics, econometrics and research methods, 9 semester hours of courses in the selected program track, 1 elective 3-hour course, and 3 semester hours of a scientific project.
-This non-thesis option recognizes the changes within the agricultural economics discipline relative to the manner in which research is conducted and reported such that it becomes more applied, action-oriented and evaluative.
-The student may choose to complete an econometrics project or an issues based project.
-In addition, the successful completion and defense of the project paper and a comprehensive examination are required.
+This option consists of a minimum of 33 semester hours, including 15 semester hours of "core" courses made up of 6 semester hours of advanced economic theory, 3 semester hours of agricultural economics/agribusiness applications, and 6 semester hours of quantitative methods; 9 semester hours of courses in the selected program track; 6 semester hours of elective courses, and 3 semester hours of a scientific paper.
+This non-thesis option recognizes the changes within the agricultural economics/agribusiness discipline relative to the manner in which research is conducted and reported such that it becomes more applied, action-oriented and evaluative.
+The student may choose to complete an econometrics project or an issue-based project.

-The student pursuing the Master of Science degree in Agricultural Economics/ Agribusiness is required to complete a common core of courses consisting of:
+Students in both options are required to take a comprehensive examination in microeconomic theory and statistics.
+The student pursuing the Master of Science degree in Agricultural Economics is required to complete a common core of courses consisting of: